melbournebioinformatics/MelBioInf_docs/README.md

 ### Pull request

-Commit your changes with `git commit`.
-Then push them to your fork with `git push origin`.
+Commit your changes.
+Then push them to your fork with `git push origin master`.

-Open your fork in github and issue a Pull Request.
+Open your fork in github at `https://github.com/<your_account>/lscc_docs` and create a pull request.

+If your fork is up to date, you should see "These branches can be automatically merged" while you are creating the pull request.
+If your fork is *not* up to date you should bring it up to date (see [Sync with upstream](#sync-with-upstream))) and resolve any merge conflicts before creating the pull request.

 Ideally you should have someone else check and merge your pull request rather than do it yourself.
 Suggested reviewers for each tutorial are in that tutorial's `README.md`.